-How Selena Gomez Is Really Doing After ‘Life Changing’ Kidney Transplant
+How Is Selena Gomez Really Doing After ‘Life Changing’ Kidney Transplant?

-Selena Gomez announced the shocking news last week that she recently underwent a kidney transplant, and now how the star is recovering from her life changing surgery is being revealed as she continues to spend time with her boyfriend, The Weeknd.
+Selena Gomez announced the shocking news last week that she recently underwent a kidney transplant, and how the star is recovering from her life-changing surgery is now being revealed as she continues to spend time with her boyfriend, The Weeknd.

-It’s thought to have been a few months since the singer received a new kidney from friend and actress Francia Raisa, and, fortunately for her friends, family and fans, Gomez is said to be doing incredibly well as she continues to recover from the major surgery.
+It’s thought to have been a few months since the singer received a new kidney from friend and actress Francia Raisa, and fortunately for her friends, family, and fans, Gomez is said to be doing incredibly well as she continues to recover from the major surgery.

 The singer and actress has already returned to work after being spotted shooting a Woody Allen movie in New York City, and a source told People this week that the star is actually doing even better than expected right now.